wrong-commit/ansible-aws-deployment/README.md

 - `ANSIBLE_USER`.
 User that Ansible logs in as.
 - `AWS_ACCESS_KEY`.
 AWS Access Key
 - `AWS_SECRET_KEY`.
 AWS Secret Key

+## Instance Sizes
+The build instances runs as a t2.small so it can compile the NodeJS applications.
+The run instances run as a t2.micro instance.

 # VPC
 We want our VPC to be secure but provide internet access.